-- 2.5 Part 3 of the Act (and Schedule 3) deal with the appointment of local auditors.
+- 2.6 Part 3 of the Act (and Schedule 3) deal with the appointment of local auditors (unless appointed under the Local Audit (Appointing Persons) Regulations 2015 (see paragraph 2.16 et seq.).
 The key points of interest are: - Appointments may last for more than one year but a new appointment must be made at least once every five years - this does not prevent the re-appointment of an auditor.
-An authority may appoint two or more local auditors at once, either acting jointly or separately. - The auditor(s) must be eligible (under Part 4 and Schedule 5 of the Act) and independent of the body being audited. - Schedule 3 paragraph 1(3) provides that the auditor(s) must be appointed by the Council. - Auditors must be appointed by the end of 31st December in the financial year before the financial year which will be covered by the accounts to be audited. - Section 8 of the Act sets out the procedure for appointing auditors and imposes an obligation to consult and take into account the advice of the auditor panel on the selection and appointment of a local auditor.
+An authority may appoint two or more local auditors at once, either acting jointly or separately. - The auditor(s) must be eligible (under Part 4 and Schedule 5 of the Act) and independent of the body being audited. - Schedule 3 paragraph 1(1) provides that the auditor(s) must be appointed by the Council (rather than by the executive). - Auditors must be appointed by the end of 31st December in the financial year before the financial year which will be covered by the accounts to be audited.

+• Section 8 of the Act sets out the procedure for appointing auditors if appointed by the Council and imposes an obligation to consult and take into account the advice of the auditor panel on the selection and appointment of a local auditor.
 There is also a requirement to publicise the appointment.